 Used in multiple The Three Stooges shorts.
 In one notable instance, Shemp and the villainess take turns distracting each other and swapping their wine glasses.
 The Genre Savvy villainess, however, simply taps the glasses together when it's her turn, causing Shemp to swap the glasses around again and give himself the poison.

-In the Czech film Císařův pekař - Pekařův císař a group of conspirators attempt to poison Emperor Rudolf II.
+Played for Laughs in the Czech film Císařův pekař - Pekařův císař (The Emperor and the Golem) - a group of conspirators attempt to poison Emperor Rudolf II.
 The plot is derailed when the chalices of wine - including the poisoned one - are used to demonstrate Copernicus' heliocentric system.

 In Pirates of the Caribbean: On Stranger Tides, Jack Sparrow lies about which chalice contains the mermaid tear, and thus will grant life, while the other one will drain life.
 Blackbeard values his own life more than that of his daughter, drinks the one he thinks will give life, and ends up dying.